This guide to train travel in Italy will provide you with some guidance and tips to avoid confusion and mistakes when buying your next train ticket.

 Italo has also 4 classes of services: Smart (the cheapest option) Comfort, Prima and Club Executive (see the Italo website for further info).
 There are 3 types of fares: Low Cost (no changes, nor refunds allowed), Economy (changes and refunds allowed for a fee) and Flex (changes are free, while refunds come with a fee).
 Italo recently introduced a new service called Italobus to connect Italy’s main train stations to beautiful tourist spots like Parma, Matera, Sorrento and Cortina, further information is available on the Italobus website.

-Personally I’ve been using more and more Italo when visiting big cities lately, as it tends to be cheaper and more on time.
+Personally, I’ve been using more and more Italo when visiting big cities lately, as it tends to be cheaper and more on time.
 More in general, I guess the choice will mostly depend on where you’re going and the time schedule available.
 The standard class is good and comfortable with both train companies and I usually opt for the cheapest ticket with some level of flexibility (for example the Standard Base with Trenitalia) – meaning extra money in the food fund!

 Shall I purchase train tickets in advance?

 This is perhaps the most frequently asked question I get and my answer is always yes!
 If your itinerary is all set, then why wait?
-Booking train tickets in advance is a wise move especially if you are travelling to popular places or in high season.
+Booking train tickets in advance is a wise move especially if you are traveling to popular places or in high season.
 Not only buying your train tickets in advance will save you precious time during your trip, but it will also offer some great deals.
 Don’t forget that you can always opt for flex fares that allow you to make changes in case you change plans or are late for whatever reason.

 I just would like to clarify that only high-speed trains to major cities (like Milan to Rome or Venice to Florence, etc.) should be bought in advance.
-Regional trains, on the contrary, tend to have fix prices, so there’s no need nor advantage to buying them before the trip.
+Regional trains, on the contrary, tend to have fixed prices, so there’s no need nor advantage to buying them before the trip.
 In fact, buying regional train tickets in advance can be a problem, because they are usually non-refundable and non-changeable.

 Is it better to buy train tickets at the station or online?